bytefreezer/bytefreezer.github.io/docs/getting-started.md

 # Getting Started

-Get ByteFreezer up and running in minutes.
+Get bytefreezer up and running in minutes.
 Choose your deployment model based on your requirements.

 ## Deployment Options